In China, high demand for robots but too many robot manufacturers

 "China's market is totally fragmented; you've basically got 31 provincial markets," said Andrew Polk, resident economist at the Conference Board research house in Beijing.
 "You get a directive on the central front to build robots or whatever, and everyone moves to create their own local champions."

-"They are doing this at a point where wages are rising, but their comparative advantage is still relatively cheap labour," he added.
+"They are doing this at a point where wages are rising, but their comparative advantage is still relatively cheap labor," he added.
 "They could be pushing this too hard too early."

 According to the China Robot Industry Alliance, about 37,000 robots were sold in China in 2013, almost three-fourths of them manufactured overseas.